 She no longer feels as confident about her enrollment in this strange school and wonders what secrets it hides.

-13. The Starless Sea by Erin Morgenstern
+14. The Starless Sea by Erin Morgenstern

 Erin Morgenstern’s The Starless Sea is about Zachery Ezra Rawlins, a graduate student in Vermont.
 When he finds a mysterious book, he discovers it contains all types of strange tales.
-One of these tales is from his childhood, shaking him to the very core.
-Why would his childhood be recorded in this random and mysterious book?

-This leads him to go on a journey to find out why this is so.
-After finding clues that include a bee, key, and sword, he ends up going to a masquerade party in New York.
+After finding clues, including a bee, key, and sword, he goes to a masquerade party in New York.
 The strange journey leads him to this ancient library hidden far below the earth’s surface!

 The library seems to exist outside of time and reality itself.
 Once he meets Mirabel, the protector of the library, and Dorian, a handsome but shifty man, Zachary ends up on a strange journey that will lead to many discoveries.

-14. A Lesson in Vengeance by Victoria Lee
+15. A Lesson in Vengeance by Victoria Lee

-Victoria Lee’s A Lesson in Vengeance is set at Dalloway school, which is in the Catskill mountains.
-It used to be Felicity Morrow’s school until her girlfriend died.
 A year later, she’s back and ends up being put in a dormitory that is said to be haunted by the Dalloway Five.
 Rumors say that these five girls, who all died mysteriously, were witches.

 Before losing her girlfriend, she was interested in such things, but now she just wanted to focus on her studies.
 This changes with the arrival of Ellis Haley, the new girl.

-Ellis is a famous novelist at just the tender age of seventeen, so she is known to the student body well before arriving.
+Ellis is a famous novelist at just the tender age of seventeen, so she is well known to the student body before arriving.
 When Ellis asks Felicity for help researching the Dalloway Five because she wants to write a book on them, she says yes.
 What comes next will put not only Felicity’s life in danger but also everyone at school.

-15. Confessions by Kanae Minato
+16. Confessions by Kanae Minato

 Kanae Minato’s Confessions tells its story through different voices, which always offers a unique experience.
 Yuko Moriguchi is suffering at the moment.
 She recently called off an engagement to a good man and believes her young daughter Manami is the only thing she has left in her life.